SimonGhoul/docs/README.md

 ## FAQ
 Is there something that hasn't been answered in the FAQ?
 Feel free to ask at [Whereee??](www.fecalfunny.com) If you want to help in making this FAQ clearer and broader, you can help us on Github!
-Please read this document
+Please read this document.

 ### Welcome
 -  [Glossary](/wiki/faq/glossary)